 Colorado has hundreds of miles of trails, hundreds of lakes and streams, and thousands and thousands of acres of national Forest to explore.
 And, for those of you so inclined, Colorado has legalized recreational marijuana use and it seems as if there is a cannabis shop on every street corner.
 A new version of “Rocky Mountain High” if you will.
 If you get a chance, take a break from the heat and head for the high country.

-I hope you enjoyed the article, if you have any questions, comments or suggestions, please leave them in the comment section below.
+If you’re into hiking, check out the article about our overnight trip into the Chisos Mountains of the Big Bend National Park Here: Or, check out our trip to Guadalupe Peak, the Top of Texas, Here: I hope you enjoyed the article, if you have any questions, comments or suggestions, please leave them in the comment section below.
 You can follow me on Facebook: Rex The Beach Angler Twitter: @AnglerBeach and Instagram: thebeachangler7.
 As always, enjoy the journey and please try to leave it cleaner than you found it.